juanw31/fintech-Project-3/Zeray/readme.md

 ![Solidity Program TiereProfitSplitter](https://github.com/juanw31/fintech-Project-3/blob/main/Zeray/functionJPG.JPG)

+## Input_data: takes a stock ticker
+## period1: takes the range of the data we need ( 1d, 2d , ...) d = day
+## interval1: the gap between each data (1m , 5m , 10m..) m =minuet
+## MA: Moving Average (it takes any number)

+## date: the drop-down menu has three choices.
+    1, yesterday: it presents yesterday's performance of the input_data ticker 2, the day before yesterday: it presents the performance of the selected stock two days ago.
+    3, two days ago:  it presents the performance of the selected stock two days ago.

 The functions we creates has five parameter
 It has four inputs, accepts text and numbers.
 (Symbol, period, Interval and  Moving Average)